PC Proxy: A Method for Dynamical Tracer Reconstruction: Discussion and conclusions

 \section{Discussion and conclusions}

-The raw skill scores listed in the previous section show the PC proxy method to be more accurate than the classic proxy tracer method, even when the classic method is done only hemi-spherically while the PC reconstruction is performed globally.
-A closer look at the scatter plots, Figures \ref{Nhemi_sonde} and \ref{Nhemi_restrict}, in the previous section suggest that this may not be so clear cut.
-Except for one outlier, the plot of the N. hemisphere reconstruction for the classic proxy in Figure \ref{Nhemi_sonde}a. appears to have less scatter than either the N. hemisphere reconstruction using PC proxy in \ref{Nhemi_sonde}b. or the global reconstruction for the same restricted to the N. hemisphere in \ref{Nhemi_restrict}.
+The raw skill scores listed in the previous section show the PC proxy method to be more accurate than the classic proxy tracer method.
+Differences are largest when the reconstruction is performed globally.
+When the reconstruction is performed over only a single hemisphere, differences are smaller but nonetheless significant.
+The two methods are almost the same in the Northern hemisphere but in the Southern hemisphere PC proxy is superior even when the PC proxy reconstruction is performed globally while the classic proxy tracer is performed only in the Southern hemisphere.

-On the other hand, when the reconstruction is done over the whole globe, PC proxy is clearly superior.
-It is also superior in the Southern hemisphere.
-We surmise that part of the advantage lies in having more degrees of freedom or at least, more meaningful degrees of freedom: more than one possible tracer configuration is represented.
+We surmise that part of the advantage lies in having more degrees of freedom or at least (in the case of $k \le N+1$), more meaningful degrees of freedom: more than one possible tracer configuration is represented.
 Moreover, because it is using information from shorter time scales, it is better able to fit more active tracers that are changing more rapidly, as ozone would be in the Southern hemisphere during winter time.

 Unfortunately, because of these extra degrees of freedom, the method can also be more unstable.
 This is observed in negative values that showed up first in the cross-validation exercise in Section \ref{cross_validation}, but also in ringing and regions of negative concentration towards the equator in some of the reconstructed fields.
-This is to be expected: the POAM III data covers only a very small latitude band so that values derived for the equator could be considered an extrapolation and are vulnerable to ``over-fitting''.
-It doesn't affect the validation results so much because most of the radiosonde launch stations are in the higher latitudes, as seen in Figure \ref{ozone_sonde_stations}.
-These instabilities can be reduced by using fewer principal components which reduces the number of degrees of freedom.
-Unfortunately, this also tends to reduce the accuracy in the areas where the method does not fail.
-A better remedy would be either to have more measurements sampling more of the globe or to simply not use interpolates far outside the range of the measurements.
-It would be instructive to test the method on an instrument that samples more broadly and using more principal components.
+This is to be expected: the POAM III data covers only a very small latitude band so that values derived near the equator could be considered an extrapolation and are vulnerable to ``over-fitting''.
+Such instabilities also appeared in the classic method, although less often.
+They don't affect the validation results so much because most of the radiosonde launch stations are in the higher latitudes, as seen in Figure \ref{ozone_sonde_stations}.